sjanahan/tech-rough-draft/00-driving-large-project.md

-# 6 Tips to Keep a Large, Mutli-Team Project on Track
+# 6 Tips to Keep a Large, Multi-Team Project on Track

 ## Situation